niyniy123/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+**Environment Requirements:**

 1. Should work on any 64-bit mainstream OS (Windows, Linux, Unix, MacOS) as long as it has Java `17` or above installed.
-2. Should be able to store and retrieve up to 10,000 patient records without noticeable delay (< 3 seconds for search operations).
-3. All patient data must be stored locally with no transmission over networks to ensure patient privacy compliance.
-4. Healthcare helpers with basic CLI literacy (comfortable with typing commands and reading command-line feedback) should be able to perform common tasks (add, search, update patient records) within 10 minutes of initial training with the user guide.
-5. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
-6. The application should be deployed and used only on secure, access-controlled systems that comply with relevant data protection regulations (e.g., PDPA, HIPAA).
-7. The application should be usable on screens with a minimum resolution of 1280x720 pixels.
+2. The application should be usable on screens with a minimum resolution of 1280x720 pixels.
 For optimal viewing experience, a resolution of 1920x1080 or higher is recommended.

+**Performance Requirements:**

+3. Should be able to store and retrieve up to 10,000 patient records without noticeable delay (< 3 seconds for search operations).
+4. Create, update, and delete operations on patient records should complete within 3 seconds.
+5. The application startup time should not exceed 5 seconds on systems meeting the minimum requirements.

+**Quality and Usability Requirements:**

+6. Healthcare helpers with basic CLI literacy (comfortable with typing commands and reading command-line feedback) should be able to perform common tasks (add, search, update patient records) within 10 minutes of initial training with the user guide.
+7. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
+8. The system should provide clear, actionable error messages for all invalid inputs, specifying what was wrong and how to correct it.

+**Data Requirements:**

+9. All patient data must be stored in a human-readable format (JSON) that advanced users can manually edit if necessary.
+However, the application is not required to reflect changes made directly to the data file in the GUI while the app is running.
+10. The system must automatically save all changes to persistent storage immediately after each successful operation to prevent data loss.

+**Reliability and Robustness:**

+11. The system should handle corrupted data files gracefully by offering to start with an empty dataset rather than crashing.
+12. The system should validate all user inputs and reject invalid data without corrupting the existing dataset.

+**Security and Privacy Requirements:**

+13. All patient data must be stored locally with no transmission over networks to ensure patient privacy compliance.
+14. The application should be deployed and used only on secure, access-controlled systems that comply with relevant data protection regulations (e.g., PDPA, HIPAA).

+**Constraints:**

+15. The product is not required to handle concurrent access by multiple users or support multi-user authentication.

 ### Security and Privacy Considerations